antor940/AFKBot/README.md

 [![Discord](https://img.shields.io/badge/Chat-Discord-blue.svg)](https://discord.gg/JQeVxbQT5G)
 # AFKBot
 A bot for Minecraft to stay AFK thanks to [mineflayer](https://github.com/PrismarineJS/mineflayer).
-Mainly for Windows, not tested on other OS.
+Mainly for Windows, but works also on macOS and Linux.

 Written in Node.js